 Can’t change screen resolution after the recent Windows 10 1909 update?
 The screen freezes at some basic resolution, it always reverts to the old resolution or while trying to change the resolution by going to settings > System > Display can’t change the resolution as the option is greyed out?
-You are not alone a number of users report, Windows 10 won’t let me change resolution, few others can’t change the resolution as the option is greyed out and more.
-And the primary source of this issue appears to be incompatible or outdated Display Drivers which appears to conflict with the current Windows 10 version and thus making the problem.
+You are not alone a number of users report, that Windows 10 won’t let me change the resolution, few others can’t change the resolution as the option is greyed out and more.
+And the primary source of this issue appears to be incompatible or outdated Display Drivers which appear to conflict with the current Windows 10 version and thus making the problem.
 If you are also unable to change the screen resolution in Windows 10, please try out the following solutions in that order.

 Cannot Change Screen Resolution Windows 10

 Before trying out the solutions mentioned on this page, we advise you to reboot your PC once.

 As discussed before the primary reason for this issue is display driver misconfiguration.
 Sometimes Drivers aren’t compatible, and they choose a lower resolution to stay safe.
 And we need to focus on display drivers such as update the Graphics driver or maybe roll back to the previous version to resolve the issue.